Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 -=MISSABLE=-

 This cannot be done before progress has been made in Misery Mire, so keep that in mind before attempting this achievement.
 No matter the weapon, Blind will always need nine hits to be defeated, and this also applies to the Cane of Somaria.
 Put a block somewhere while you are on the opposite side of him, and when he is in good range, press the item button again to have the block explode.
 Depending on your skill with the Cane, this may be a very viable way to do the no-damage achievement as well.
-Remember to bring Magic Potions as well, and recommended is to have the magic meter halved by the Mad Batter as well.
+The Cane of Somaria doesn't consume a lot of magic so potions are not needed, but having your magic meter halved by the Mad Batter is recommended.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/129294.png">